jonesnc/data-analysis-and-visualization-with-python-jupyter/README.md

 # data-analysis-and-visualization-with-python-jupyter
 Materials used for my UBUG 2021 presentation: Data Analysis and Visualization with Python and Jupyter Notebook

+## Install
+- Requires Python and pip to be installed on your system
+- `pip install jupyterlab`
+- Run `jupyter-lab` in your terminal

 ## Description
 This session will be an introduction the pandas Python library and Jupyter Notebook for data analysis and visualization.